PaddlePaddle/book/06.label_semantic_roles/README.en.md

     └── words  # 输入文本序列
 ```

 The annotation information is derived from the results of Penn TreeBank\[[7](#references)\] and PropBank \[[8](# references)\].
-The label of the PropBank is different from the label that we used in the example at the beginning of the article, but the principle is the same.
-For the description of the label, please refer to the paper \[[9](#references)\].
+The labeling of the PropBank is different from the labeling methods mentioned before, but shares with it the same underlying principle.
+For descriptions of the labeling, please refer to the paper \[[9](#references)\].

-The raw data needs to be preprocessed before used by PaddlePaddle.
+The raw data needs to be preprocessed into formats that PaddlePaddle can handle.
 The preprocessing consists of the following steps:

 1. Merge the text sequence and the tag sequence into the same record;
 2. If a sentence contains $n$ predicates, the sentence will be processed $n$ times into $n$ separate training samples, each sample with a different predicate;